 August is the month to get to know the life of the man by following the reading guide below!

-Have your mind opened to this new way of thinking and veiwing your marriage in September, using our reading calendar!
+Have your mind opened to this new way of thinking and viewing your marriage in September, using our reading calendar!

 The printable, reading schedule for this book is included on the downloadable October calendar!

-The November reading schedule will guide you through this incredily insightful book!
+The November reading schedule will guide you through this incredibly insightful book!

 Marriage Book Club

 To make reading your way to a better marriage more doable this year, we have included a printable reading schedule to help you stay on track month after month.
 Each month of the calendar has dates mapped out to guide you through each book.
-There are 12 books on this list, and 12 months of printable calendars to keep you on schedule for transforming your marriage this year!
 Save these printable calendars on Pinterest.

 Download yours now!